ljpatrick/marxpaint/docs/README.txt

                  The 'Magic' tool is actually a set of special tools.
 Select one of the "magic" effects from the selector on the right.
-                 Then, depending on the tool, either click and drag around the picture, or simply click the picture once, to apply the effect.
+                 Then, depending on the tool, you can either click and drag around the picture, and/or simply click the picture once, to apply the effect.

-                 Each 'Magic' tool's instructions are contained within the "magic-docs" folder.
+                 If the tool can be used by clicking and dragging, a 'painting' button will be available on the left, below the list of "magic" tools on the right side of the screen.
+If the tool can affect the entire picture at once, an 'entire picture' button will be available on the right.

+                 See the instructions for each Magic tool (in the 'magic-docs' folder).

      ----------------------------------------------------------------------